ndy-s/patto/README.md

 # Patto
 > A hands-on workbook for practicing design patterns through terminal-based demos and AI exercise agents.

+## Why this project exists?
 This project started out of frustration.

 Whenever I read about design patterns, things made sense at first.
 I could follow the diagrams, understand the terminology, and recognize what each pattern was trying to solve.
 But a few weeks later, that understanding faded.

-I would forget when a pattern is actually useful, what the code looks like in a real project, and why the pattern even matters.
+I would forget **when** a pattern is actually useful, **what** the code looks like in a real project, and **why** the pattern even matters.

 Reading was not enough.
 I needed repetition.
 I needed practice.
 I needed to actually build things.

-So I created this project.
+So I created Patto.

-This project is my personal learning companion for design patterns.
-It helps me learn patterns the same way you learn math or music, by practicing them over and over.
+Patto is my personal learning companion for design patterns.
+It helps me learn patterns the same way you learn math or music by practicing them over and over.

-## What is this project?
+## What is Patto?
+Patto is a terminal-based Java application that generates hands-on refactoring exercises for design patterns.

+Instead of starting from clean or ideal code, Patto deliberately generates working but badly designed code:
+* tightly coupled
+* rigid and hard to extend
+* full of conditionals and duplication

+Your task is to refactor that smelly code and apply the correct design pattern to improve it.

-This project is a terminal-based Java application that generates small, hands-on coding exercises for design patterns.
-Java's object-oriented nature makes classic patterns explicit and easy to reason about, which makes it a great language for practicing them.
+Java's object-oriented nature makes classic design patterns explicit and easy to reason about, which makes it a great language for this kind of practice.

-I think of it as an interactive workbook:
+You can think of Patto as an interactive workbook:
 * each design pattern is a chapter
+* each exercise starts with bad code
-* each exercise is a problem to solve
+* your job is to refactor it
-* each solution is reviewed and scored
+* your solution is reviewed and scored
 * mistakes become learning signals, not failures

-To support this learning loop, this project uses several small AI agents powered by the free [Gemini](https://ai.google.dev/gemini-api) model.

 ## How it works?
 <video src="https://github.com/user-attachments/assets/277e861c-c36b-4ed4-a40f-e94846b59896" controls muted playsinline width="100%"></video>

-### Main Menu
+### 1. Main Menu
 When the application starts, it shows a list of available design patterns.

-Each pattern acts like its own chapter.
-It is focused, isolated, and easy to return to whenever I want to refresh my understanding.
+Each pattern acts like its own chapter: focused, isolated, and easy to return to whenever you want to refresh your understanding.

-### Pattern Submenu
+### 2. Pattern Submenu
-After selecting a pattern, I enter a submenu where I can explore example implementations or generate a new exercise for that specific pattern.
+After selecting a pattern, you enter a submenu where you can:

+* explore example implementations
+* generate a new refactoring exercise for that pattern

-This keeps learning and practice organized, while still making it easy to jump between patterns.
+This keeps learning and practice organized, while still allowing you to jump between patterns easily.

-### Exercise Generation
+### 3. Exercise Generation & Refactoring Loop
-When I generate an exercise, the project runs a simple study loop using multiple agents:
+When you generate an exercise, Patto runs a simple learning loop using multiple AI agents powered by the free [Gemini](https://ai.google.dev/gemini-api) model:

-* Instruction Agent: defines the problem, learning goals, and constraints.
+* **Instruction Agent**: Defines the learning goal, constraints, and difficulty level.

-* Template Agent: generates the starter code, folder structure, and TODO markers (depending on difficulty).
+* **Template Agent**: Generates intentionally smelly but functional Java code.
+  The code:
+  * compiles and runs
+  * is poorly designed on purpose
+  * does *not* use the target design pattern
+  * is meant to be refactored by the learner

-* Evaluation Agent: reviews my solution, a score based on correctness, and gives feedback on what could be improved.
+* **Evaluation Agent**: Reviews your refactored solution, scores it based on correctness and pattern usage, and provides feedback on what could be improved.

-I can repeat this loop as many times as I want for any pattern until it actually sticks.
+You can repeat this loop as many times as you want for any pattern until it actually sticks.

 ## Quick Setup
 Clone the repository and install dependencies: